 Dr. Anne Luther is a researcher, arts manager and software developer whose work examines the contemporary art market and data visualization in qualitative research.
-She received her PhD from Central Saint Martins College of Art and Design, London and is currently a researcher at the Department for Modern Art History at the Institute of Art Studies and Historical Urban Studies at TU Berlin.
-She established a lab for qualitative data visualization at The Center for Data Arts at The New School in New York and assisted Professor Boris Groys at NYU in 2014-2017.
-Her research is grounded in cultural studies, ethnography and art theory.
-Anne worked in several arts institutions internationally including MoMA PS1, KW Institute for Contemporary Art, HKW Berlin and the art advisory Front Desk Apparatus in New York.
+She received her PhD from Central Saint Martins College of Art and Design, London and is currently a researcher at the Department for Modern Art History at the Institute of Art Studies and Historical Urban Studies at TU Berlin and at The Center for Data Arts at The New School in New York.
+She assisted Professor Boris Groys at NYU in 2014-2017.
+Her research is grounded in cultural studies, ethnography and art theory bridging an interdisciplinary approach to computer sciences, IT and design.
+Anne worked in several arts institutions internationally including MoMA PS1 and the art advisory Front Desk Apparatus in New York.
 She is the co-founder of The International Art Market Association Sub-Committee in Berlin.